 Winery Business Hours

 All of our member wineries are committed to crafting quality wine using grapes harvested in the region, creatively and passionately reflecting the terroir.
-To most easily identify our member wineries as you're driving around Seneca Lake, keep your eyes open for these signs (to the right) that are typically located near the winery driveway.
+To most easily identify our member wineries as you're driving around Seneca Lake, keep your eyes open for these signs (to the left) that are typically located near the winery driveway.
 When you visit wineries with this sign, you can be assured you're sampling, and buying, wine made from grapes grown on Seneca Lake at regional winemaking facilities.
 The Seneca Lake Wine Trail - Grown Here.
 Made Here.

 Once again the Seneca Lake Wine Trail was awarded a Certificate of Excellence from TripAdvisor!
 When visiting our member wineries, or attending our Trail-wide events, you can be assured that you'll not only be enjoying world class wines, but also interacting with superb staff in beautiful tasting rooms.
 To contribute your review of the Seneca Lake Wine Trail, visit their site here.